TooTallNate/ref/README.md

 // first, what is the memory address of the buffer? console.log(buf.address())  // ← 140362165284824

-// using `ref`, you can do that, and gain magic abilities! buf.type = ref.types.int32
+// using `ref`, you can set the "type", and gain magic abilities! buf.type = ref.types.int32

-// now we can dereference to use the value, and get the "meaningful" value console.log(buf.deref())  // ← 12345
+// now we can dereference to get the "meaningful" value console.log(buf.deref())  // ← 12345